hospino11/conference-demo-mvc/README.md

 - Security
 - I18N: internationalization of sites and catching their request to change locales.
 - Performance monitoring: we can to intercept each call to perform some metric gathering on a request.
+## PRG
+Post-Redirect-Get pattern (PRG) is a technique used to help eliminate form re-submission.
+The user post to the controller does whatever intended action was requested but before returning the view back to the user, it does an internal redirect and issues a get back to itself to display the page to the user.